jorritvm/imagetools/doc/style_guide/style_guide.md

 # Style Guide

+## General

+Stick to PEP8 style guide as much as possible.

+## Capitalization

 PyQt are automatically generated python bindings for the C++ Qt framework.
 In the C++ API camelCase is used.
 As a consequence, PyQt has camelCase bindings...